OWRC/interpolants/interpolation/climate-sources.md

 Precipitation is offered as rainfall and snowfall amounts to the tenth of a millimetre.

 ## ECCC: Regional Deterministic Precipitation Analysis (RDPA)

+> The [RDPA] produces a best estimate of the amount of precipitation that occurred over recent past periods of 6 hours.
+The estimate integrates data from in situ precipitation gauge measurements, weather radar and numerical weather prediction models.
+Geographic coverage is North America (Canada, United States and Mexico).
+Data is available at horizontal resolution of 10 km.
+Data is only available for the surface level.
+Analysis data is made available four times a day for the 6h intervals.
+A preliminary estimate is available approximately 1h after the end of the accumulation period, and revised 6h after in order to assimilate gauge data arriving later. [*(ECCC, 2023)*](https://api.weather.gc.ca/collections/weather:rdpa:10km:6f)

 <!-- #### (*2002—present, over a sequence of versions*) -->
 The [Regional Deterministic Precipitation Analysis (RDPA)](https://weather.gc.ca/grib/grib2_RDPA_ps10km_e.html), which is based on the [Canadian Precipitation Analysis (CaPA) system](https://collaboration.cmc.ec.gc.ca/cmc/cmoi/product_guide/docs/lib/capa_information_leaflet_20141118_en.pdf), provides a country-wide field of 6-hourly precipitation accumulations.
 The CaPA-RDPA products has gone through a number of version changes since the turn of the century.
 The data are updated in near real-time, meaning that the current state of precipitation patterns can be made immediately available.